RobertHenschel/slurm-desktop/README.md

 - Error handling for environments without SLURM
 - Application icon
 - Detect and highlight default partition
-- Detect and show GPU partitions
+- Detect and show partitions with GPUs
-- Right click on a partition to start an interactive job (Only works if `mate-terminal` is available - [Issue](https://github.com/RobertHenschel/slurm-desktop/issues/4))
+- Right click on a partition to start an interactive job (works with `mate-terminal` and `xterm`)
+- Right click on a partition to start a grpahical application in a job
+  - Uses [app_menu.json](app_menu.json) to define the menu structure and startup script

 ## Requirements
 - Python 3.6+